Jobium/Quantitative-Photography/README.md

 Any updates to this script will be made available online at www.github.com/Jobium/Quantitative-Photography/

-Python code requires Python 3.7 (or higher) and the following packages: os glob numpy pandas matplotlib scipy skimage sklearn mpl_toolkits itertools
+Python code requires Python 3.7 (or higher) and the following packages: os, glob, numpy, pandas, matplotlib, scipy, skimage, sklearn, mpl_toolkits, itertools.
 CellProfiler scripts require the CellProfiler program, available for free from https://cellprofiler.org

 # Notes: